lilab-stanford/HEX/README.md

 Output results will be stored in `save_dir`.
 To get you started, example data are provided in the folder `hex/sample_data`.

 ## Step 3: train and test MICA
-* Use CLAM to preprocess WSIs and generate histology feature bag via MUSK.
-This step follows the MCAT pipeline.
+* Use CLAM to preprocess WSIs and generate histology feature bags (MCAT-style pipeline).
-* Apply the trained HEX to generate corresponding CODEX image for each WSI, then run `codex_h5_png2fea.py` to construct CODEX feature bag via DINOv2
+* Apply a trained HEX model to generate the corresponding CODEX images for each WSI, then run `codex_h5_png2fea.py` to construct CODEX feature bags (DINOv2).
-* Start training via run `train_mica.py`.
-For unimodal training, you can run `python train_mica.py --mode path`.
-For multimodal training, you can run `python train_mica.py --mode coattn`
+* Train MICA with `train_mica.py`, e.g. `python train_mica.py --mode coattn --base_path your_path --gc 8 --project_name your_project --max_epochs 20 --lr 1e-5`.
+Training logs and checkpoints will be saved under `results_dir`.
-Resulting training logs and model checkpoints will be placed in `results_di`r.
-Example data are provided in `mica/sample_data`, and your data structure should follow the MCAT format.
+  Example data are provided in `mica/sample_data`.
+Your data layout should follow the MCAT format.
-* Evaluate your model checkpoint by running `python test_mica.py`.
-The results are placed into `results_pkl_path`.
-* To explore biological relevance of the model predictions, users can explore the spatial patterns using the calculated integrated gradients (IG) values genereated by `test_mica.py` alongside the corresponding CODEX images.
+* Evaluate a checkpoint with `test_mica.py` (results will be saved as a `.pkl` in the corresponding results folder).
+* For interpretability, `test_mica.py` can also compute integrated gradients to visualize spatial patterns.

 ## Acknowledgments
 This project builds upon many open-source repositories such as CLAM (https://github.com/mahmoodlab/CLAM), MCAT (https://github.com/mahmoodlab/MCAT), imbalanced-regression (https://github.com/YyzHarry/imbalanced-regression), and Palom (https://github.com/labsyspharm/palom).
 We thank the authors and contributors to these repositories.
 ## License
 This repository is licensed under the CC-BY-NC-ND 4.0 license.
+This repository includes/depends on third-party components that are licensed under their respective licenses .
+Please refer to each project for details.
 ## Citation
 If you find our work useful in your research, please consider citing:
+* Li, Z., Li, Y., Xiang, J. et al. AI-enabled virtual spatial proteomics from histopathology for interpretable biomarker discovery in lung cancer.
+Nat Med 32, 231–244 (2026). https://doi.org/10.1038/s41591-025-04060-4